PeachyTree/shiro/README.md

 # Celestia Discord Bot
-A Discord Bot with focus on Fun, Moderation, Economy, Utility and NSFW commands.
+A Discord Bot with focus on Fun, Moderation, Economy, Utility commands and much more.

 YOU ARE FREE TO USE ITS CODE AS REFERENCE FOR YOUR OWN BOTS.